-Figure 58: The 2 possible cases for $C_2(z)$ instances: Case (A) on the left, where level 2 does not exist; and case (B) on the right, where level 3 exists.
+Figure 58: The 2 possible cases for $C_2(z)$ instances: Case (A) on the left, where level 2 does not exist; and case (B) on the right, where level 3 exists. • the restriction of being non-empty.

 In contrast to the relaxed case of $R{2,1}(z)$ we need to distinguish whether level 2 exists or not, compare Figure 58.
 The different behaviors of single pointers and (double) cherry pointers are responsible for these two cases.